hellgate75/fondify/README.md

 ## License

 The library is licensed with [LGPL v.
 3.0](/LICENSE) clauses, with prior authorization of author before any production or commercial use.
 Use of this library or any extension is prohibited due to high risk of damages due to improper use.
-No warranty is provided for improper ot unaithorized use of this library or any implementation.
+No warranty is provided for improper or unauthorized use of this library or any implementation.

 Any request can be prompted to the author [Fabrizio Torelli](https://www.linkedin.com/in/fabriziotorelli) at the follwoing email address: